pastorhudson/namecheap-dokku/README.md

 - Adds new subdomain DNS records if they don’t already exist.
 - Preserves all other DNS records during the update process.
 - Uses a configuration file (`config.ini`) for credentials and domain/subdomain management.
-- Supports dynamic IP address updates via command-line arguments.
+- Automatically retrieves the current WAN IP address.

 ---